FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 ###number

 A number, with units specified.
-BioSamples recommends that units are given without abbreviations .For example, a birth weight could have a value of 1.3 and the units specified as 'kilograms'.
+BioSamples recommends that units are given without abbreviations.
+For example, a birth weight could have a value of 1.3 and the units specified as 'kilograms'.

 ###protocol